Leaves of Absence

 Overview

-When you need to spend more than three consecutive days away from work, it's considered a leave of absence, unless it is planned vacation.
+When you need to spend more than three consecutive scheduled days away from work, it's generally considered a leave of absence, unless it is planned vacation.
 Review this information to learn more about actions you should take before, during, and after your leave of absence.

 General leave of absence information